 ADD

 5.C113 The frequency band 40.5-42.5 GHz is identified for use by administrations wishing to implement International Mobile Telecommunications (IMT).
 This identification does not preclude the use of this frequency band by any application of the services to which they are allocated and does not establish priority in the Radio Regulations.
-Resolution [A113-IMT ABOVE 24 GHZ] (WRC-19) applies.
+Resolution [A113-IMT 40 GHZ] (WRC-19) applies.
 (WRC-19)

 2/1.13/5.5 For Item E: Frequency band 42.5-43.5 GHz